-The 2035 RTP proposes a collection of solutions to minimize the growth of congestion associated with our growing population.
-The strategies to maximize mobility include a variety of approaches which have developed and evolved since the previous transportation plan.
-The 2035 RTP includes a combination of strategies, programs, and projects to improve regional mobility and quality of life for all citizens.
+The 2035 RTP Update maintains a collection of solutions to minimize the growth of congestion associated with our growing population.
+These solutions include a combination of strategies, programs, and projects to improve regional mobility and quality of life for all citizens.
 Public Outreach comments over the years consistently articulate an urgent need for congestion reduction, improved mobility, and an increase in travel choices.
-The 2035 RTP employs four major strategies to aid in the goals of improving regional mobility and safety, and reducing congestion, while minimizing the associated negative air quality impacts.
+The 2035 RTP Update continues four major strategies to aid in the goals of improving regional mobility and safety, and reducing congestion, while minimizing the associated negative air quality impacts.
 This RTP recommends maximizing the following strategies: